Mostert, Mattison among 5 fantasy football running backs to avoid in Week 7 - UPI.com

 MIAMI, Oct.
 18 (UPI) -- Raheem Mostert and Alexander Mattison are among my five fantasy football running backs to avoid in lineups in Week 7.

 If you need more options for your roster, check out my top add/drops article.
-My Week 7 rankings for quarterbacks, wide receivers and tight ends will also be available and updated throughout the week.
+My Week 7 rankings for quarterbacks, wide receivers and tight ends are also available and will be updated throughout the week.

 Kenneth Walker, Austin Ekeler, D'Andre Swift, Josh Jacobs and Saquan Barkley lead my Top 30 rankings, which are listed below.
-Bijan Robinson, Isiah Pacheco, Travis Etienne, Alvin Kamara and Brian Robinson Jr. round out my Top 10 plays.
+Bijan Robinson, Isiah Pacheco, Brian Robinson Jr., Aaron Jones and James Cook round out my Top 10 plays.

 Those who roster David Montgomery should send him to the bench because of his rib injury.
 Christian McCaffrey stock owners should monitor his injury status before locking him into starting lineups.